 Pollakiuria and polyuria have different biological causes.
 So, it makes sense to separate them.
 So, we’ll split the list into conditions that might be ailing your cat based on whether they’re peeing more frequently or peeing a larger volume.

-If your cat is peeing more frequently (pollakiuria), you could be seeing the signs of oliguria.
-That’s when your cat pees frequently but only produces small amounts of urine at the time.
-This is usually caused by increased urinary urgency, where the body signals that it has to urinate even when the volume of urine in the bladder isn’t anywhere near full.
+If your cat is peeing more frequently (pollakiuria), you could be seeing other signs of urinary tract disease.
+You could be seeing dysuria (painful urination) or stranguria, which is when your cat tries to pee frequently but only produces small amounts of urine each time.
+This is usually caused by a blockage of the urethra and it is a life-threatening situation.

 Here are some possible causes of pollakiuria.